Marketing-Automation-Suite/infrastructure/docs/architecture/system-design.md

 - Upgrade: Tier upgrade interface
 - Referrals: Referral program management
 - Revenue: Revenue tracking and reporting

+**Note:** The Streamlit dashboard is used for quick prototype testing and validation.
+The MVP will use a React-based dashboard for production deployment.

 ### 3.5 mcp-config-server (Service Marketplace)